jacksarick/Moonbase/DOCS.md

 Moonbase pipes all errors to `stderr`.
 These are not (yet) stored in any sort of log file, so if you want to capture/record error messages, I suggest using *nix pipes.
 Debug messages are not special in any respect, they are mostly just `print` statements thrown in at important breakpoints.
 TODO: add a proper output interface, eventually.

+## Programming

+The core of Moonbase was written by [Jack Sarick](https://github.com/jacksarick).
+This was his first project in Ruby, coming from a primarily functional background.
+His code reflects this.
+Very often, there are multiple callback statements chained together in a series.
+Lists, hashes, and the functions that support them are relied on heavily.
+Though it is one way to program an application, it is not the only way.
+If you feel more comfortable writing in a more Object-Oriented fashion, that is totally OK.
+The only catch is that it must be compatible.
+As long as a function works, and doesn't bother other functions, it is good to go.
+This means that global variables are a big no-no. Exactly how the functions work, though, is totally up to the person writing them.

 ## Writing Scripts

 The `scripting` directory is language agnostic.
 This means you can write a script in whatever language you choose.
 In the original version of Moonbase, they were all Rust binaries.
 All that backend is doing is running the script with *nix execution.
 As long as the file is runnable (this means that compiled languages must be pre-compiled and scripts need shebangs), Moonbase can handle it no problem.